Use forwarders to get your data into the indexer cluster

 outputs.conf file.
 No matter what method you use to specify the receiving peers, you still need to directly edit the underlying

-outputs.conf file to turn on indexer acknowledgment, as described in the next step.
+outputs.conf file if you want to turn on indexer acknowledgment, as described in the next step.

-To ensure that the cluster receives and indexes all incoming data, you must turn on indexer acknowledgment on each forwarder.
-You configure this in
+To ensure that the cluster receives and indexes all incoming data, you must turn on indexer acknowledgment for each forwarder.

 Example: A load-balancing forwarder with indexer acknowledgment